Why did you choose economics as your area of study?

-The post Dr. Jessica Lougheed wants to better understand our emotions appeared first on UBC Okanagan News.
+The post Puneet Kaur Aulakh wants to understand the challenges faced by women appeared first on UBC Okanagan News.